marrold/terraform-vultr-yaml/README.md

 -  **firewall**: The name of the firewall group to attach to the instance.
 Default is none.

 -  **keys**: A list of ssh keys to associate with the instance.

+- **user_data**: A list of keys and values to expose to the instance as user data.
+Note it only supports strings, and doesn't support nested objects.
+This data will return a JSON object via the vultr API which can be accessed on `curl http://169.254.169.254/latest/user-data` from inside the instance.

 ## License